WorldQL/dreamlab-docs/combined-ingredients.md

 Feel free to do planning, but be concise as possible after making your code changes.

 After making code change tool call, please limit your response to one or two sentences.
 Do not give a long description of your changes after making them.

+Be sure to look at scene-description.md and pay attention to the scale of objects when ray casting!
+If an object's x scale is 2 and you're casting from the center of it to see if it is touching something, you should have rayDistance of 1.1 since that's a little more than half.

+VERY IMPORTANT: If you need any information about size/position of objects, read `scene-description.md` before starting work.
+Eg: If the user asks for a wall jump to be added to the player, check the scale of the player by reading `scene-description.md`.

+For efficiency, use as few find/replace tool calls as possible to accomplish your goals.